 Our Nepali Padmasambhava sculpture is depicted holding the khatvanga which is leaning against his left shoulder.
-Additionally, the khatvanga symbolically depicts the impaled three heads representing the 3 bodies (kayas).
-These 3 kayas are desire, form and formlessness.
-Nepali Padmasambhava sculptures reflect his total liberation from the three kayas.
+Additionally, the khatvanga symbolically depicts the impaled three heads representing the 3 worlds (Trailokya).
+These 3 worlds are desire, form and formlessness.
+Nepali Padmasambhava sculptures reflect his total liberation from the three realms.

 Furthermore, the guru symbolically holds the vajra in his right hand.
 The word vajra means diamond or thunderbolt in Sanskrit.
 Indeed, this is the same symbol that the generals carried into battle in ancient India.
 However, spiritually it symbolizes the indestructibility of the diamond and the unstoppable force of the thunderbolt.
 It is also the preferred weapon of the Vedic God Indra.
 As a result, the vajra has become associated with spiritual perseverance and indestructibility.